Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 ### Afforestation
 Afforestation is the process of planting trees in areas where there are none, perhaps as a result of prior deforestation, or simply where trees do not traditionally grow.
 Trees need to have a **permanance** of 100 years to be an effective sin; they take up carbon in this period in the medium to long term.
 Over time, trees can absorb large quantities of C0~2~ from the atmospheric store - around 1 tonne per tree.

 The Chinese Great Green Wall and the one in Africa with the same name are examples of large-scale afforestation projects.
-An estimated 100 billion trees is being targeted to be planted by 2050 over a land area the size of Spain in the Gobi Desert, sequestering carbon (you can do the maths he
+An estimated 100 billion trees is being targeted to be planted by 2050 over a land area the size of Spain in the Gobi Desert, sequestering carbon (you can do the maths here) and also reducing desertification and land degredation - China's biggest biological threat. *The broader implications of afforestation may be a good idea to place in essay conclusions for 16-markers.*

 # Additional Skills